-American Sign Language III is a course that continues to focus on the students' non-verbal communication skills at advanced levels of competency.
-American Sign Language is used almost exclusively in the class as students communicate using more complex structures of the language on a variety of topics, moving from concrete to more abstract concepts.
-This course provides opportunities for students to learn to express themselves in advanced situations, using more sophisticated vocabulary and structure; apply advanced grammatical features, such as descriptors, classifier use and various numbering systems; and develop the ability to discuss topics related to historical and contemporary events and issues within the Deaf community.
-Students will also build on narrative skills and learn to relay information they've read or heard through explanation of more complex ideas.
-This course further emphasizes the development of spontaneous language responsive behaviors through activities designed for this purpose.
+American Sign Language III is a course that continues to focus on the students' signing skills at advanced levels of competency.
+ASL is used almost exclusively in the class as students communicate using more complex structures of the language on a variety of topics, moving from concrete to more abstract concepts.
+This course provides opportunities for students to learn to express themselves in advanced situations, using more sophisticated vocabulary and structure; apply advanced grammatical features, such as descriptors, classifiers and various numbering systems.
+Students will develop the ability to discuss topics related to historical and contemporary events and current issues within the Deaf community.
+Students will also build on narrative skills and learn to relay information of more complex ideas.
+This course further emphasizes culturally appropriate behaviors and signing with conceptual accuracy.
+This course requires active participation.